vecin2/em_automation/README.md

  Same as `_db` but allows running free form queries instead of dictionary queries:

 **fetch**(_query_string_)
-It returns a `SQLTable` object (list of dictionaries).
+Similar to th previous `fetch` but it takes an SQL string instead.
 For example:
  -`_database.fetch("SELECT NAME FROM VERB where name like '%create%'")`

  **find**(_query_string_)